psosnin/amp-for-mixed-generalised-linear-models/README.md

 - `gamp/matrix_gamp.py`: This file contains the source code for the implementation of the AMP algorithm for mixed GLMs.

-- `gamp/gk`: This directory contains code the denoising functions gk used in the AMP algorithm for each of the GLMs.
+- `gamp/gk`: This directory contains code for the denoising functions gk used in the AMP algorithm for each of the GLMs.

 - `gamp/generate_data.py`: Contains functions for generating data for each of the GLMs.